-Woodbridge under SEC fraud investigation
+U.S. fraud investigation targets Woodbridge, big property holder in Roaring Fork Valley

 The attorneys asked the court to order 235 limited liability corporations associated with Woodbridge to comply with subpoenas issued in August that sought detailed bank and ownership information.
 The LLCs ignored the subpoenas, the filing said.

-Woodbridge, which operates around the country, began buying properties in the Roaring Fork Valley around 2014.
+Woodbridge began buying properties in the Roaring Fork Valley around 2014.

 Its president, Robert Shapiro, is a partial-year resident of Aspen Glen who has thrown lavish New Year's parties there.
 He has donated at least $325,000 to conservative causes in the last five years and has brought GOP luminaries to Aspen Glen.
 The political guests have included Rick Perry, before Perry was Donald Trump's energy secretary; Karl Rove, George W. Bush's campaign mastermind; and controversial Milwaukee County Sheriff David Clarke.